Premastication

 Premastication, pre-chewing, or kiss feeding is the act of chewing food for the purpose of physically breaking it down in order to feed another that is incapable of masticating the food by themselves.
 This is often done by the mother or relatives of a baby to produce baby food capable of being consumed by the child during the weaning process.
 The chewed food in the form of a bolus is transferred from the mouth of one individual to another, either directly mouth-to-mouth, via utensils, hands, or is further cooked or processed prior to feeding.

 The behaviour was common throughout human history and societies and observed in non-human animals.
-While premastication is less common in present-day Western societies, it was commonly practised, and is still done in more traditional cultures.
+While premastication is less common in present-day Western societies, it was commonly practised before, and is still done in more traditional cultures.
 Although the health benefits of premastication are still being actively studied, the practice appears to confer certain nutritional and immunological benefits to the infant, provided that the caretaker is in good health and not infected by pathogens.